 - Since I forgot to buy a pair of red circle earrings I ended up making my own out of googly eyes.

 - For the hair, I used my real bangs but the rest is a Daphne wig in Black from EpicCosplay.
 I tied my real hair into a bun to elevate the wig and give it that “big hair” look.
 The yellow bandana was able to cover the hairline of the wig just fine.
-I might post photos of that or even a video but it’ll have to wait since I left my wig in my boyfriend’s car. :p

 - I started making this cosplay expecting to be alone when I was at the convention.
 I would have never thought that three more awesome ladies would want to join and cosplay together with me!
 It was a bit of a spontaneous thing and wasn’t really planned until a month before WonderCon.